Simple Backgrounds – An Easy Way to Make Your Artwork Pop!

 A simple background is one where all background spaces are interconnected.
 This enables you to fill all of the background with a solid color using a single tap.

 To fill a simple background with a solid color:

 - Tap on any background space.

-Multiple Colors Using the Radial Gradient Tool
+Multiple Colors Using the Bloom Tool

 Filling a simple background with multiple colors requires that you color different sections of the background with different colors.
 You can use any of the tools to do this.
 Here is an example of a solid background with a halo.